 The test is mainly computer-based.
 They do offer paper-based tests as well but they’re very rare so most likely you’re going to be taking the test on a computer.

 ETS releases the GRE exam dates in an year advance and it provides the liberty to attempt the GRE multiple times so you can attempt up to a maximum of five times within a period of twelve months.
 Also note that you can attempt the GRE once in a span of 21 days so if you have to attempt it again you need to wait for 21 days before you can attempt again.
-You are free to select your exam date over a telephone, fax, mail and online which is recommended where you can get the fast registration.
+You are free to select your exam date over a telephone, fax, mail and online which is recommended where you can register for GRE fast.

 Another factor to note is that the GRE score validity.
 These score are valid for a period of five years and it also depends on the time you have taken the test.